surifirstpin/biplus_documentation/docs/DataRun.md

 ## Data Analysis

-Data Analysis Retrieve the  data  perform data exploration with slice and dice of report information providing pictorial representation.
+Data Analysis retrieves the data, perform data exploration with slice and dice of report information by providing pictorial representation.

 ## Build Query